binbashar/le-ref-architecture-doc/docs/user-guide/cookbooks/k8s-keda/keda-http.md

 ## Installation

-To install KEDA, just enable it in the components layer [here](https://github.com/binbashar/le-tf-infra-aws/tree/master/apps-devstg/us-east-1/k8s-eks/k8s-components).

-Note `enable_keda` has to be enabled and, for the next example, also enable `enable_keda_http_add_on`.
+Note that besides KEDA, the Add-on has to be enabled in the components layer [here](https://github.com/binbashar/le-tf-infra-aws/tree/master/apps-devstg/us-east-1/k8s-eks/k8s-components).

+To do this, same as `enable_keda`, `enable_keda_http_add_on` has to be set to `true`.

 To read more on how to enable components see [here](./k8s.md#eks).

-## Giving it a try!
+## HTTP Requests as a base for escalation

 Now, let's create an example so we can show how KEDA Works

+### The app to scale

 We will deploy a simple NGINX server.